 Regulatory approvals or clearances that we currently have and that we may receive in the future are subject to limitations on the indicated uses for which the products may be marketed, and any future approvals could contain requirements for potentially costly post-marketing follow-up studies.
 If the FDA determines that our promotional materials or activities constitute promotion of an unapproved use or we otherwise fail to comply with FDA regulations, we may be subject to regulatory enforcement actions, including warning letters, injunctions, seizures, civil fines or criminal penalties.
-In addition, the manufacturing, labeling, packaging, adverse event reporting, storing, advertsing, promoting, distributing and record-keeping for approved products are subject to extensive regulation.
+In addition, the manufacturing, labeling, packaging, adverse event reporting, storing, advertising, promoting, distributing and record-keeping for approved products are subject to extensive regulation.
 We are subject to continued supervision by European regulatory agencies relating to our CE markings and are required to report any serious adverse incidents to the appropriate authorities.
-Our manufacturing facilities, processes and specifications are subject to periodic inspections.
-Our failure to continue to meet regulatory authorities and, from time to time, we may receive notices of deficiencies from these agencies as a result of such inspections.
-Our failure to continue to meet regulatory approvals or clearances, product recalls, termination of distribution product seizures or the need to invest substantial resources to comply with various existing and new requirements.
+Our manufacturing facilities, processes and specifications are subject to periodic inspection by the FDA, Mexican and other regulatory authorities and, from time to time, we may receive notices of deficiencies form these agencies as a result of such inspections.
+Our failure to continue to meet regulatory approvals or clearances, product recalls, termination of distribution, product seizures or the need to invest substantial resources to comply with various existing and new requirements.
 In the more egregious cases, criminal sanctions, civil penalties, disgorgement of profits or closure of our manufacturing facilities are possible.
-The subsequent discovery of previously unknown problems with HOC1, including adverse events of unanticipated severity or frequency, may result in restrictions on the market.
+The subsequent discovery of previously unknown problems with HOC1, including adverse events of unanticipated severity or frequency, may result in restrictions on the marketing of our products, and could include voluntary or mandatory recall or withdrawal of products from the market.